mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 **signAndPublishCancelOrder**

-Waves Keeper's method for cancelling an order to the matcher.
+Neel Keeper's method for cancelling an order to the matcher.
 It works identically to `signCancelOrder`, but also tries to send data to the matcher.

 Example:

 ```
-    WavesKeeper.signAndPublishCancelOrder({
+    NeelKeeper.signAndPublishCancelOrder({
         type: 1003,
         data: {
             id: '31EeVpTAronk95TjCHdyaveDukde4nDr9BfFpvhZ3Sap'